The Duchy Hospital

 However, the above prices are only an estimate.
 The final cost of your treatment will be confirmed in writing following your consultation.

-Start your treatment at The Duchy Hospital in Harrogate by booking your appointment online or phoning one of our advisors on 01423 567136.
-Our friendly advisors can provide more information about our treatment options and payment plans.
+Start your treatment at The Duchy Hospital in Harrogate by booking your appointment online or phoning one of our Patient Liaison Officers on 01423 567136.
+Our friendly team can provide more information about our treatment options and payment plans.